BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Unzip the archive into the game directory
 - Launch fo2tweaks.bat, answer the questions

+### Uninstallation
+- Launch fo2tweaks.bat, answer the questions

+### Update
+- If you're updating from a previous fo2tweaks version, uninstall it full, delete fo2tweaks dir and fo2tweaks.bat, then install new version normally

 ### Troubleshooting
 If installation gets seemingly stuck (more than a minute without any progress), try disabling your antivirus for a moment.
 In particular, Avast is known to raise false positives.

-### Uninstallation
-- Launch fo2tweaks.bat, answer the questions

 ### Author
 - burner1024 @ github